Comprehensive Guide to Six Major Hardness Testers

 Advantages:

-Less affected by fine structure; surface roughness requirements are relatively low.
+• Less affected by fine structure; surface roughness requirement is relatively lower than that of a Vickers hardness tester.

 Disadvantages: